kmfox1087/Bootcamp-Challenge-3/README.md

 * Go to https://github.com/kmfox1087/Bootcamp-Challenge-3 and copy SSH
 * Use _git clone_ in your terminal and copy and paste the SSH code to your local computer
 * Use _git status_ to make sure you are in the repo, if not use _cd Bootcamp-Challenge-3_ in your terminal to change into your local repo
-* After clone is complete, type code . into your terminal to edit files as you need
+* After clone is complete, type code . into your terminal to edit files as needed

 ## License